 18 researchers from across the university gathered together for a stimulating day of activities, discussing, applying and developing a range of creative research methods.
 The event, which took place just before Christmas, was supported by Creative Futures, with a view to facilitating collaborations between the many researchers at Brighton who have expertise in this field.

-Pauline Rutter and Kaliat Ammu Sanyal began the day by showcasing their work with the Values and Sustainability Research and Enterprise Group, using arts-based methods in a range of social justice contexts.
+Pauline Rutter and Kaliat Ammu Sanyal began the day by showcasing their work with the Values and Sustainability Research Group, using arts-based methods in a range of social justice contexts.
 They then gave a hands-on demonstration of their approach with a taster workshop, which implemented in-depth techniques for exploring, agreeing and enacting common values as part of a research group or organisation.

 Helen Johnson (SASS) followed this with a workshop based on her participatory arts-based research method of collaborative poetics.
 In this session, participants were supported to create cut-up poetry on truth and refugees, using guidelines and materials from a collaborative poetics resource pack.